 Aubry made the most of the hot conditions and tyre management, to avoid the chaos around him and move stealthily up the field.
 The French driver pulled off some clever overtakes to move himself into 10th position at the chequered flag, sealing a championship point in the process for him and the team.
 Falchero managed to come home in 15th position, making up three positions from where he started from.

 Race two took place in similar warm conditions, albeit now fully dry on Sunday morning.
 The Arden trio got away cleanly, however a messy first lap with multiple drivers running wide and small contact baulked Aubry’s progress, dropping him down from his 10th place grid slot.
-Falchero managed to hold position despite the dramas around him, with Mawson coming through the field from the back following his opening race retirement.
+Falchero managed to hold position despite the dramas around him, with Mawson starting the come through from the back of the field following his opening race retirement.

 Mawson’s luck continued to erode him, as he was forced to pit early on in the race due to damage – dropping him a lap behind the leaders and out of contention for points.
 Despite the setback, the Aussie was able to set the fastest lap of the race – acting as a sign for what might have been for him this weekend.